aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Make sure you are using Node v16
 - [ ] Verify that all changes of this update are reflected in [contracts/CHANGELOG.md](packages/contracts/CHANGELOG.md) by comparing the diff with the previous release commit.
-- [ ] Check that tests checking for storage corruption using OZ's `hardhat-upgrades` package exists for every upgradeable contract and that test the upgradew from all prior versions to the current version
+- [ ] Check that storage corruption tests using OZ's `hardhat-upgrades` package (e.g., by using the methods in [uups-upgradeable.ts](packages/contracts/test/test-utils/uups-upgradeable.ts)) exist for every upgradeable contract and test the upgrade from all prior versions to the current version.
 - [ ] Check that all contracts that undergo an upgrade and
   - [ ] do require reinitialzation are reinitialized correctly by an `upgradeToAndCall` call to a respective initialization method with an incremented `reinitializer(X)` number
   - [ ] do NOT require reinitialzation are upgraded via `upgradeTo` and keep the same `reinitializer(X)` number in the respective initialization methods